 Kyo uses Canon cameras, specifically the Canon 5D Mark III and many prime lenses.
 He prefers bright, sharp prime lenses, since he likes to play with light.
 Prime lenses tends to be sharper and brighter than zoom lenses because there isn’t as much glass in the lens, and they are lighter weight.
 Because they absorb more light, he can shoot in darker situations without having to add too much artificial light.
 Also, unlike a zoom lens, in order to get closer to a subject, you have to literally move closer.
 Kyo likes the way this forces him to physically move to capture the moments he wants.

 Yes, Kyo always brings backups for each of his camera bodies and lenses.

 Do I get the digital files?
 Will they be watermarked?

 Yes, you’ll get the digital files from your wedding day, and they will not be watermarked.
 You have unlimited printing rights for personal use — make as many prints as you want for all your family and friends!

 Within a few days after your wedding, we’ll post a highlight or two on our Facebook page.
 We will deliver your complete online gallery 6 weeks after your wedding.
 You’ll be able to use the online gallery to pick pictures for your wedding album or book.
 You’ll receive your complete image files on disk when you we deliver your final album or book to you.

 Can you tell me more about how much it costs?

-Our starting package is $2950 and includes 8 hours of photography, a lighting assistant, editing and color-correcting of each image file, a password-protected online gallery, and a flash drive with image files with unlimited printing rights for personal use.
+Our starting package is $3100 and includes 8 hours of photography, a lighting assistant, careful editing and color-correcting of each image file, a password-protected online gallery, and delivery of complete edited image files with unlimited printing rights for personal use.
 For more complete information about our pricing and products, just get in touch with us.